ACEmulator/ACE/docs/SINGLE_PLAYER_INSTALL.md

   - `client_local_English.dat`
   - `client_highres.dat`
 - Keep the complete client installation in one writable folder outside OneDrive and `Program Files`, such as `C:\Games\AsheronsCall` or `C:\Turbine\Asheron's Call`.
-- [MariaDB Community Server for Windows](https://mariadb.org/download/).
-The launcher uses its database programs but creates a separate private database.
-The password chosen for MariaDB's normal Windows service is not used by the recommended setup.
-- The populated `ACE-World-Database-*.sql` file from the [official ACE World release](https://github.com/ACEmulator/ACE-World-16PY-Patches/releases/latest).
 - Optional for Decal mode: working Decal and ThwargLauncher installations.
 ACE Single Player uses ThwargLauncher's installed `injector.dll` but does not copy or redistribute it.

-Do not select `Database\Base\WorldBase.sql` from the ACE source repository.
-That file only creates empty tables and does not contain the playable world.

 ## Download and extract

 1. Open this project's **Releases** page and download the latest `ACE-SinglePlayer-*.zip` file.
 Do not download GitHub's automatically generated **Source code** archives unless you intend to build the program yourself.
 2. Create a writable folder outside OneDrive and `Program Files`, such as `C:\Games\ACE-SinglePlayer`.
-3. Extract the entire ZIP into that folder. `ACE.SinglePlayer.exe` and the `Server` folder must remain together.
+3. Extract the entire ZIP into that folder. `ACE.SinglePlayer.exe`, `Server`, and `Dependencies` must remain together.

 The release is self-contained.
 If Windows says that .NET must be installed, the source archive or an incomplete build was downloaded instead of the release ZIP.

 ## First-time setup

 1. Double-click `ACE.SinglePlayer.exe`.
-2. Select `acclient.exe`.
-When the DAT files are beside it, the launcher fills in the DAT location automatically.
-3. Select `Server\ACE.Server.exe` if it was not detected automatically.
-4. Keep the suggested Mods and Runtime locations.
-5. Choose **Automatic private database (recommended)**.
-The launcher should detect MariaDB automatically.
-If it does not, select the installed `mariadbd.exe`, normally found under `C:\Program Files\MariaDB*\bin`.
-6. Select the extracted, populated `ACE-World-Database-*.sql` file.
-7. Keep the account name `singleplayer`, or choose one name that you will continue using for this world.
-8. Save setup.
-Preparing and importing the world for the first time can take several minutes.
+2. If prompted, select the folder containing `acclient.exe` and all four DAT files.
+Standard `C:\Turbine\Asheron's Call` installations are detected automatically.
-9. On the main launcher, check **Use Decal** beside **PLAY** when both Decal and ThwargLauncher are installed.
+3. On the main launcher, check **Use Decal** beside **PLAY** when both Decal and ThwargLauncher are installed.
 Leave it unchecked for Vanilla.
-No second launcher window or repeated login is required.
-10. Click **PLAY** once.
-The launcher starts the private database and server, waits until the world is ready, and then opens the game client.
+4. Click **PLAY** once.
+The launcher generates protected credentials, initializes its bundled private MariaDB, imports the bundled world, starts ACE.Server, waits for logins to open, and launches the client.
+The initial import can take several minutes and is performed only once.

 The first successful login creates the local ACE account automatically.
 Closing the game normally stops the launcher-owned server and database.